Quality Control

 Inspect entity: control-shift-q will inspect the entity under the cursor and print out stats about its current progression.

-If you need to rebuild the cache (shouldn't be needed, but just in case), there is a console command available: quality-control-init
+If you need to rebuild the cache (shouldn't be needed, but just in case), there is a console command available: quality-control-init.
+This is helpful if you suspect something should be tracked by Quality Control but it isn't.

 Designed to run smoothly on massive bases.
 The mod processes a few machines each tick to avoid lag spikes, and includes settings (under the map tab) to tune the performance further.